A tribute to the life and work of Brian Torode

 St Gregory’s School was founded in 1827 and, by 1853, it had outgrown its limited accommodation.
-Because of this it was decided to erect a new Catholic church in the town so that the former Catholic chapel in Somerset Place, built by Dom Augustine Birdsall in 1810, could be utilized as the schoolroom.
+Because of this it was decided to erect a new Catholic church in the town so that the former Catholic chapel in Somerset Place, built by Dom Augustine Birdsall in 1810, could be utilised as the schoolroom.
 In the event, a new church was built on the chapel site and, with generous government grants, the school was re-sited.
 The old chapel was eventually demolished and, by December 1864 the completed tower with its majestic spire had risen upon the site.

 The new school was opened in a former schoolroom situated at the junction of St Paul’s Street North and St Paul’s Road.
 Except for a few years during the 1860’s, when the Daughters of the Cross were involved with the schools, the children were taught by lay-teachers, Mr Thomas Crotty serving as Master for over a decade.